awesomephant/united-generations-website/research/arcadia.md

 Arcadia is a vision of pastoralism and harmony with nature.
 A poetic space associated with generous natural splendour and harmony.
 Arcadia is a Garden often inhabited by shepherds which live close to nature, uncorrupted by virtuous and civilization.

-{% gallery '[{"image":"/assets/uploads/arcadia2.jpg","caption":"Italian Cascina simbol of simple life and model for the 'court' ilfe.
-Black and white image","alt":"Italian Cascina simbol of multigenerations strcuture and model for the 'court' ilfe."},{"image":"/assets/uploads/arcadia3.jpg","caption":"Nomadic beduin camp representing semplicity and sustainability.
-Black and white image","alt":"Nomadic beduin camp representing semplicity and sustainability.
-Black and white image"}]' %}

 Could Arcadia be a contemporary living model to create meaningful connections between old and new generations, based on a sustainable, integrated and caring economy where wellbeing is the new economic value?

 ![The modern arcadia model including in the simlpt life food production, reuse and recycle, renewable energy and species integration](/assets/uploads/arcadia-model.jpg "The modern arcadia model including in the simlpt life food production, reuse and recycle, renewable energy and species integration")